-Parents should make arrangements to have your student picked by 4:30 (unless involved in athletics), as this is when the library and main building close and students must wait outside.
+Parents should make arrangements to have your student picked up by 4:30 (unless involved in athletics), as this is when the library and main building close, and students must wait outside.

 The school is prepared to deal with such situations; a copy of the current DHS Emergency Operations Plan is available in the DHS Front Office.
 The plan outlines administration, staff, student, and parent responsibilities in an Emergency Situation.
 Drills are executed throughout the year to allow the campus to practice its readiness for a real emergency.

 Students who are on campus during an emergency situation will remain on campus until they are released by authorized DHS personnel or emergency response/law enforcement personnel.
 When prudent, such personnel will release students or retain them on campus in keeping with the instructions given by individual parents on the current Emergency/Disaster Release Information Form that is on file with the school and which is updated each summer.

 DHS faculty and staff members will remain on campus during and after an emergency situation to supervise those students who have not been released to go home or picked up.

 What not to do: